How To Get Started In Amateur Astronomy

 mirror, or a less strenuous project where you purchase the optics already made.

 If you want to build your own telescope, check out the Dobsonian plans at Dobsonian Plans.
+It's a doable thing,

 provides surprisingly good images of the moon, planets, and countless star